February 13, 2002

 Now the director’s job is to combine all these different shots into a fast-paced commercial.
 As this is a series of 3 commercials, they also filmed spots with Bobby Badfingers, the fastest finger-snapper and Debbie Rice, the fastest in-line skater (at 61mph!).

-These commercials are scheduled to air on Time Warner Cable Television (US) beginning in April of this year.
+These commercials are scheduled to air on Time Warner Cable Television (US).

 By Merle Frimark